How many cards should you lay out in a game of EvenQuads?: A detailed study of caps in AG(n,2): Equivalence Classes of Caps

-\begin{theorem}[Equivalence classes of $9$-caps] There are four equivalence classes of $9$-caps in $\mathbb{Z}_2^n$: \begin{enumerate} [label=(\alph*)] \item $9$-caps of dimension $8$; \item $9$-caps of dimension $7$ with all exclude points having multiplicity $1$; \item $9$-caps of dimension $7$ with an exclude point of multiplicity $2$; \item $9$-caps of dimension $6$. \end{enumerate} Those of the first type are affinely independent, and those of the last type not only span but complete a $6$-flat, and provide the first occurrence of an exclude point of multiplicity $3$. \end{theorem}
+\begin{theorem}[Equivalence classes of 9-caps] There are $4$ equivalence classes of $9$-caps $C$: \begin{enumerate} \item $9$-caps of dimension $8$, which are affinely independent. \item $9$-caps of dimension $7$ with an $8$-point dependence and only $1$-points in $\exc(C)$. \item $9$-caps of dimension $7$ with a $6$-point dependence and at least one $2$-point in $\exc(C)$. \item $9$-caps of dimension $6$, which are maximal and have a $3$-point in $\exc(C)$. \end{enumerate} \end{theorem}